Overview of the Linux File System

 Linux File System

 The file system may be defined as the way of storing the data in a particular manner so that it could be located smoothly when required.
 Based on the operating system, it depends on which kind of file system has been followed.
 The main purpose of the file system is to make it easy for the users and the operating system to store the files in a specified manner so that all the parties can store or fetch the files with ease.
-The file system, as the name states, deals with the files and directories that are supposed to be kept in the storage device using any operating system.
+As the name states, the file system deals with the files and directories that are supposed to be kept in the storage device using any operating system.
 The operating system just plays the role of an intermediate that facilitates the data transfer to the storage device so that it could be stored there.

 In the Linux operating system, the mounting and unmounting of the hard drive are not possible while the operating system is running.
-In the beginning, while installing the operating system, you will get the chance to choose the part of the disk that you will be using or that you want to be occupied by any file system.
+Therefore, in the beginning, while installing the operating system, you will get the chance to choose the part of the disk that you will be using or that you want to be occupied by any file system.
 Below are some of the file systems that one can choose while installing Linux in their system.
-There are several file systems available to the user and based on their requirement, one can select either of the file systems.
+There are several file systems available to the user, and based on their requirement, one can select either of the file systems.

 Top 7 Best Linux File system

 This is the other file system provided by the Linux operating system.
 In the usual terms, it has been called the Butter FS.
-Being developed by oracle, it is one of the most efficient file systems that are capable of processing the high volume of data.
+Being developed by oracle, it is one of the most efficient file systems that are capable of processing a high volume of data.
 While installation, you have to make sure that you have chosen this as it is not the default filesystem in Linux.

 It is another file system that belongs to the FAT family.
-It is also considered as the commonly used file system when it comes to working with the data or files.
-All the operating systems can use this file system in order to make the working efficiency.
+It is also considered the commonly used file system for working with the data or files.
+All the operating systems can use this file system in order to make the working efficient.
 This file system is good when it comes to working with low or high volume data.